 Essential Things to Know About the EBC Trek

-The autumn and spring are the best times to Trek from Kathmandu.
-September, October, and November in autumn and March, April, and May in spring are the main trekking seasons to hike to Everest Base Camp from Kathmandu.
-Usually, the first two weeks of September and the last two weeks of May should have some rainy days.
+Autumn and spring are the best times to Trek from Kathmandu.
+September, October, November in autumn and March, April, and May in spring are the main trekking seasons to hike to Everest Base Camp from Kathmandu.
+Usually, the first two weeks of September and the last two weeks of May have some rainy days.

 December in winter offers one of the best views of the Himalayas and less traffic.
 It will be cold compared to autumn and spring, but not as cold as January and February.
 January and February offer clear visibility, but summer is not a good time for the Everest trip.